 - Reversal of sterilization procedures, sex change operations, and non-prescription contraceptive supplies and devices.
 (Medically necessary services for infertility are covered according to Original Medicare guidelines.)

 - Naturopath services.

 - Services provided to veterans in Veteran’s Affairs (VA) facilities.
-However, in the case of emergency services received at a VA hospital, if the VA cost sharing is more than the cost sharing required under Health Choice Generations, we will reimburse veterans for the difference.
-Members are still responsible for the Health Choice Generations cost sharing amount.
+However, in the case of emergency services received at a VA hospital, if the VA cost sharing is more than the cost sharing required under Health Choice Pathway, we will reimburse veterans for the difference.
+Members are still responsible for the Health Choice Pathway cost sharing amount.

-Please see the Health Choice Generations Prior Authorization list for more information on what services are covered and not covered by the Health Choice Generations plan.
+Please see the Health Choice Pathway Prior Authorization list for more information on what services are covered and not covered by the Health Choice Pathway plan.

 This is not all-inclusive therefore Providers must verify both eligibility and covered benefits prior to rendering services by calling Member Services at 1-800-656-8991 (TTY 711), 8 a.m. – 8 p.m., 7 days a week.